Graduate Program FAQs

 Seminar experiences outside of the department are essential to the performance studies doctoral program at Berkeley.
-While the first year is largely devoted to program requirements in theory (Thr 201A/201B), methods (Thr 202), theory/practice experiments (Thr 203), and professional development (Thr 200A/200B), the rest of a student’s coursework is carefully selected from an array of courses offered on the Berkeley campus.
+While the first year is largely devoted to program requirements in theory and methods and to professional development, the rest of a student’s coursework is carefully selected from an array of courses offered on the Berkeley campus.
 Students meet regularly with the Head Graduate Advisor to craft a curriculum that best suits the research interests of the individual students, each of whom will be pursuing a research agenda that varies historically, regionally, theoretically, artistically, politically.

 What is the role of the Graduate Group faculty in Performance Studies?

 The Graduate Group in Performance Studies is composed of scholarly faculty from within TDPS as well as a network of faculty whose work engages issues of performance from a variety of disciplinary angles.
 Graduate Group faculty rotate in two and three-year cycles onto the Executive Committee which is responsible for graduate admissions, curriculum decisions, and graduate student reviews.
 Graduate Group “affiliate” members regularly admit PS students into their courses and serve on their qualifying exams and dissertation committees.
 Graduate Group “core” members serve on the Executive Committee and can also serve as dissertation directors.